MRtrix3/mrtrix3/docs/reference/config_file_options.rst

      The command to use to display each command's help page (leave empty to send directly to the terminal).

+.. option:: IMGOutputsAnalyze

+    *default: 0 (false)*

+     A boolean value to indicate whether newly-created images with a `.img` suffix should be treated as Analyze format, or as NIfTI.
+     For reference: Analyze images produced by MRtrix3 are NIfTI-1 compliant, but use standard ordering (LAS or RAS depending on the Analyse.LeftToRight configutation file option)

 .. option:: IconSize

     *default: 30*